 Despite its importance, the site is not particularly well known and receives comparatively few visitors, for several reasons.
 The monument lies just west of the Sierra crest and suffers from heavy snowfall in winter, causing the access road to be open only for 5 months a year, usually from mid June to mid October.
 There is no through road across the mountains, so the only approach is from the more remote east side of the Sierras, a long drive from the major population centers in the west of the state.
 Also, as part of the park road is very narrow and parking on the valley floor is limited, for most of the season private vehicles are not allowed and instead visitors must enter by shuttlebus, starting from the Main Lodge at Mammoth Mountain, 8 miles from the monument boundary.

 .
-Just beyond the turn-off is a fee station operated by the US Forest Service; although the monument, 7 miles further, has no entrance fee, the USFS charge $10 (2013) to cross the intermediate land, and use the money in part to maintain the access road.
+Just beyond the turn-off is a fee station operated by the US Forest Service; although the monument, 7 miles further, has no entrance fee, the USFS charge $10 (2021) to cross the intermediate land, and use the money in part to maintain the access road.
 So, in early or late summer, visitors pay here and drive on, while at all other times their trip starts a mile back at the ski lodge, by catching the shuttlebus.
 This stops at all important places along the road, ten locations in all, and people may get on or off as often as desired.
 In winter, the road is plowed only to within half a mile of the summit, though entry to the national monument is still possible via cross-country skiing.

 The road crosses Minaret Summit then turns north and descends steeply across the west side of a ridge, down 900 feet over 2.5 miles.
 Most of this section is a single carriageway, with frequent pull-outs, but the road widens when it enters the wooded San Joaquin River Valley

 .
 The remaining 5 miles pass various lakes, trailheads and campsites (see map